ToshioCP/Gtk4-tutorial/src/sec27.src.md

 @@@

 One important thing is the ownership of the return values.
-When GtkExpression (closure tag creates a GtkCClosureExpression -- a child class of GtkExpression) is evaluated, the value is owned by the caller.
+The return value is owned by the caller.
 So, `g_obect_ref` or `g_strdup` is necessary.

 ## An activate signal handler of the button action